iTXTech/Genisys/README.md

   pardoncid weather extractphar loadplugin lvdat biome)
 * With FolderPluginLoader
 * Monster Spawner
-* NOTICE: Please edit **genisys.yml** to enable all the features, including RedStone, MobAI, Nether and so on.
+* NOTICE: Please edit **genisys.yml** to enable all the features, including Redstone, MobAI, Nether and so on.

 ###To-Do List
 * Boat and Minecart (Improve)